Want to read this article later?

 Just tap MyLCN+ to save it to your account

-Claudine Vega is the interim graduate recruitment manager at CMS, based in the London office.
-She joined the firm in Summer 2017.
+Katherine Sharp is the graduate recruitment manager at CMS, based in London.
+She started at the firm in April 2018.

 How did you end up in law?

 I have worked in graduate recruitment for the past 11 years, in multiple industries that include financial services, pharma and the public sector, but never in law before now.
 However, I have always been interested in the legal profession, including the nuances around how trainees are recruited.
 I even considered doing the GDL when I left university – although I went for investment banking instead!

 What are the most/least enjoyable aspects of recruiting?